 The agent or attorney in fact is in charge of certain duties not handled by wills or trusts.

 These duties include:

-- Durable Power of Attorney: A durable power of attorney a unique power of attorney in that it remains effective if a person becomes incapacitated.
+- Durable Power of Attorney: A durable power of attorney is a unique power of attorney in that it remains effective if a person becomes incapacitated.
 This is accomplished by specific language within the document that provides for the survival of the power.
 These documents are used by the attorney-in-fact to handle decision making for the incapacitated person.
-Durable powers of attorney are a good tool to try and avoid a guardianship attorney case.
+Durable powers of attorney are a good tool to try and avoid a guardianship case.

-- Living Wills: In order to specify your wishes for care in the event of an end-stage condition, terminal condition or if you are ever in a permanent vegetative state, A living will must be established.
+- Living Wills: In order to specify your wishes for care in the event of an end-stage condition, terminal condition or if you are ever in a permanent vegetative state, a living will must be established.
 This document allows you to state whether or not you wish to have life-prolonging medical procedures administered if you are somehow incapacitated.
 Living wills can help remove trauma and stress for loved ones who may be left to make those decisions without your guidance.

 - Health Care Surrogate Designation: This document allows you to choose someone to make medical decisions for you in the event you cannot make those decisions yourself.
 This document is limited to health care decisions only.

 These documents help one avoid a potentially lengthy, costly, and litigated guardianship process.
 They allow the person to make the decisions on their future care during their lifetime and relieve stress on the family in what are very difficult situations for all involved.
-By working with an estate planning attorney now, you can avoid additional expenses and stress on your family after your death.

 Estate Planning for Foreign Nationals

 U.S. citizens have the benefit of marital exemptions in the event of a marital death.
 This means there is no charged estate tax upon the death of a spouse—if the surviving spouse inherits—but this does not apply to foreign nationals.